Jay-Wani/dockercompose-sampleapp/README.md

 redis : We setup the redis container from the redis image

-# Analyze the Dockerfile that we will use to build the image of webservices app container.
+# Analyze the Dockerfile

+We will use this Dockerfile to build the image of webservices app container.

 ```yaml
 ADD . /sampleapp